mapo-t2i/mapo/README.md

 This will additionally, log the generated results and other metrics to Weights and Biases.
 This requires you to install the `wandb` Python package.

-Other option for an experiment logger is `tensorboard`.
+Another option for an experiment logger is `tensorboard`.
 </details><br>

-To push the intermediate checkpoints and the final checkoint to the Hugging Face Hub platform, pass the `--push_to_hub` option.
-Note that you need to be authenticated to use your Hugging Face Hub account for this.
+To push the intermediate checkpoints and the final checkpoint to the Hugging Face Hub platform, pass the `--push_to_hub` option.
+Just so you know, you need to be authenticated to use your Hugging Face Hub account for this.

 **Notes on evaluation**:

 For evaluation with metrics like Aesthetic Scoring, HPS v2.1, and Pickscore, we followed the respective official codebases.

-For visual quantitative results, please refer to the [project website](TODO).
+For visual quantitative results, please refer to the [project website](https://mapo-t2i.github.io/).

 ## Models and Datasets